Mas-Er/appinventor-mod/appinventor/docs/markdown/reference/components/media.md

 {:id="SoundRecorder.AfterSoundRecorded"} AfterSoundRecorded(*sound*{:.text})
 : Provides the location of the newly created sound.

+{:id="SoundRecorder.PausedRecording"} PausedRecording()
+: Indicates that the recording has been paused, and can be resumed.

+{:id="SoundRecorder.ResumedRecording"} ResumedRecording()
+: Indicates that the recording has been resumed.

 {:id="SoundRecorder.StartedRecording"} StartedRecording()
 : Indicates that the recorder has started, and can be stopped.